mcgurk-labs-llc/draft-signal-algorithm/README.md

 # Draft Signal Algorithm

-This repository contains the algorithms used by Draft Signal to evaluate NFL draft picks.
+This repository contains the algorithms used by draftsignal.com to evaluate NFL draft picks.
 The primary purpose is transparency—showing how bust scores, steal scores, and other metrics are calculated.

 ## Calculators